Welcome to the first post of a two part blog post series on Flexible Seating!

-Direct instruction can become problematic when students are spread all over the room, and sometimes tucked in corners.
+Sit Spots have seriously been amazing in our Flexible Seating Classroom!
+Direct instruction can become problematic when students are spread all over the room, and sometimes tucked into corners.
 Whenever we are teaching whole class, students bring their binders in their laps and sit on their Sit Spot.
 Each student has their own assigned Sit Spot.
 This allows us to pair students up with ability based partners and we can even create groups based on the color of their Sit Spot.
-(We will go into this in a later blog post!)
-Sit Spots are the bright colorful dots in the picture above.
+Sit Spots are the brightly colorful dots in the picture above.
 They are Velcro, so they are perfect for carpets!
 We do what we need to do whole group, and then the students return to their work area.

 Interested in Sit Spots?
 Click below to check them out!